mstream/nix-chad/README.md

 | python     |    ☑    |     ☑      |      ☑      |     ☑      |      ☑       |
 | typescript |    ☑    |     ☑      |      ☑      |     ☑      |      ☑       |
 | yaml       |    ☑    |     ☒      |      ☑      |     ☑      |      ☑       |

+#### discoverable key mappings

+After pressing `\` key a window enumerating all key mappings appears.
+The same windows shows when user starts but does not finish a key sequence which has some action assigned to it.

 ## Prerequisites